On Connecting With My Host Family in Nicaragua

-In a way, living with a Nicaraguan family has been like getting used to sleeping under a mosquito net.
 Having grown up in a mixed North American/German household, I was very accustomed to my own independence.
 Not only was I expected to be independent, I also came to need my own independence and privacy.
 I think I came to see dependency as a sort of weakness, rather than a way of cementing ties.

 Family members here also support one another in a way that I have never experienced.